Mooring and berthing in the harbour

 - The craft must be insured against third party risks and passenger liability to a minimum of £3,000,000 for any one claim.

 - Craft must be properly marked with the name on both sides of the bow.
 Plastic numerals may be obtained from ships’ chandlers.
+Craft without identifying marks may be asked to leave the harbour.

 - A licence sticker is issued and must be displayed on the vessel.